There's a connectivity problem with Apple's iPhone

 See also: The 15 best features of iOS 9, in GIFs

-Turning on this feature might result in a higher phone bill, but could be a life saver when it comes to working without interruption.
+Turning on this feature might result in a higher phone bill, but

 iOS 9 is scheduled to launch this fall for iPhone 4S and up, iPad 2 and up, and the fifth and sixth generations of iPod touch.